Prosecutors charge 3 more officers in George Floyd’s death

 The move by prosecutors punctuated an unprecedented week in modern American history, in which largely peaceful protests took place in communities of all sizes but were rocked by bouts of violence, including deadly attacks on officers, rampant thefts and arson in some places.

-Thousands of protesters took to the streets again in the nation’s capital, singing “Amazing Grace” as they knelt.
+An overpowering security force — including officers from the FBI Hostage Rescue Team, the Secret Service, the Drug Enforcement Administration, the Bureau of Prisons and, according to a senior defense official, at least 2,200 National Guard soldiers — was out in force Wednesday as thousands of peaceful protesters demonstrated in the nation’s capital.
+Some remained near the White House while others marched toward the Capitol building.

+Military vehicles were parked on streets near the White House, and an array of agencies kept watch from the air.
+An FBI plane, an Army surveillance plane and a Park Police helicopter circled overhead.

+At one point near the White House, protesters began singing “Amazing Grace” as they knelt in view of law enforcement officers in riot gear.
 “We are not going anywhere!” they chanted.

-Law enforcement officers in riot gear watched the crowd.
-Washington Mayor Muriel Bowser imposed an 11 p.m. curfew after Tuesday’s peaceful protests.
-The Tuesday curfew had been 7 p.m.
+There were no signs of confrontations.

-Jade Jones, 30, said the protests would continue despite the new charges.
+Protester Jade Jones, 30, said the demonstrations would continue despite the new charges.

 “That’s the least they could do,” said Jones, who had been attending Washington protests for days.
 “It’s not going to wipe away 400 years of pain.”